f3d-app/f3d/README_libf3d.md

 # Python Bindings

-If the python bindings are generated, F3D can be used directly from python.
+If the python bindings are generated, the libf3d can be used directly from python.
 Make sure to set `PYTHONPATH` to path where the python module is built.
-Here is an example showing how to use F3D python bindings:
+Here is an example showing how to use libf3d python bindings:

 ```python
 import f3d